MelTobias/DATA3402-Final/README.md

 The goal is to classify mushrooms as edible or poisonous based solely on physical characteristics.
 The dataset contains only categorical features, making this a good test of models that can handle non-numeric input effectively.

 Approach:
 This project frames the problem as a binary classification task.
-The data was cleaned and label encoded, and three models were explored:
+The data was cleaned and label encoded, and two models were explored.
 * Random Forest
 * K-Nearest Neighbors